LEKoval/BIOS-611-Project-1/README.md

 ![](assets/region_death_heat_prelim.png)

 This heatmap shows the total number of deaths by cause from 1980-2017 in various subregions around the world.
 Similarly to the line graph, it was difficult to scale the death counts to get a clear picture of what is going on.
 I would like to see if plotting the ratio of the number of deaths per subregion population would produce a more insightful figure.
 Having looked at the data, this will require significant cleaning and I will need to make decisions on how to handle missing data.
-I am currently testing various possibilities.

 ### Using This Project